Short answer

 How claims are labeled

-CryptoWisdomHub uses plain-language labels so readers can see how much confidence a statement deserves.
-These labels are especially important when covering technical claims such as TEE validation, ZK-STARK attestation, Bitcoin anchoring, anti-MEV design, no-wrapped-token interoperability, and institutional settlement.
+CryptoWisdomHub uses plain-language labels so readers can see how much confidence a statement actually deserves.
+These labels matter most when covering technical claims (consensus mechanisms, security models, interoperability approaches, performance targets, and institutional integrations), where the gap between what is claimed and what is independently verified can be significant.

 Confirmed